samitmohan/Neural-Network/lesson1/README.md

+# Learnings

+- What are neural nets?
+Math expressions that take input as data (weights, parameters) : forward pass -> loss function (measures accuracy of predictions : low when network is behaving well) -> backpropagation to get gradient and tune parameters to minimise loss function (this is called gradient descent)
+- All of this is available in PyTorch, but how to do this manually? .

+### TensorFlow

 - In TensorFlow, tensors are like arrays, building blocks for rep + manipulating data. {can hold any data type, immutable, multi-dim, graphs}

 scalar_tensor = tensorflow.constant(42, dtype=tf.int32)